Arun612/AI-Blog-Generator/README.md

-# 🧠 AI-Powered Blog Generator
+# 🧠BlogCraft, AI-Powered Blog Generator

 This project is an **AI-powered blog generation system** that creates rich, informative blog posts based on any given topic.
 It combines cutting-edge LLMs, search tools, and prompt engineering to generate detailed, SEO-optimized content.